Is it possible to be dehydrated, but not feel thirsty?

 Magnesium’s charge thus helps to hold the water in and keep the cell well hydrated for normal functioning.
 If the cell loses too much magnesium the membrane loses its integrity and gets ‘leaky’, thereby unable to maintain proper hydration for detox flushing, cell signalling, transport and mitochondrial energy production.

 One pinch (about half a gram) per litre of filtered water makes a beautiful drinking mineral water and adds about 80mg of elemental magnesium to simulate a quality spring water.
 You can drink more water this way without peeing so often because the water travels through the body more slowly, thereby more thoroughly accessing the tissue cells, rather than quickly transiting the digestive system as with demineralised water.
 Water without the electrolytes tends to go through the digestive system very quickly, so we don’t get the full value from the water.
-Try magnesium in water.
+Try magnesium in water for better cellular hydration.

 Studies have found that drinking magnesium mineral water every day provides an equivalent amount of magnesium compared to a pharmaceutical supplement.